Last Updated on

 This post contains affiliate links, but all opinions are my own.
 Read my full disclosure statement here.

-Because life is crazy, I’ve complied a list of 8 products under $25 that have made our lives so much easier throughout the school year.
+Wondering how to stay organized this school year?
+Because life is crazy, I’ve complied a list of 8 products under $25 to help.
 Check it out below:

 This bento style lunch container has been our #1 go-to in lunch packing since Holly started school 6 years ago.
 Not only is it spacious, it’s dishwasher and microwave safe, and has a removable ice pack that fits on either the top piece or the insert.
 The thing I love most about this box is that unlike so many more expensive bento containers, it actually fits inside a standard lunch pail.